VittorioDeMarzi/spring-ecommerce-order/README.md

 When placing an order with a selected product option and quantity:

 1. **Stock Update**
-    - [ ] The stock of the selected product option must be decreased according to the ordered quantity.
+    - [x] The stock of the selected product option must be decreased according to the ordered quantity.

 2. **Cart Cleanup**
-   - [ ] If the ordered product exists in the user’s cart, it should be removed from the cart after placing the order.
+   - [x] If the ordered product exists in the user’s cart, it should be removed from the cart after placing the order.

 3. **Stripe Payment Integration**
-    - [ ] Use Stripe’s **Payment Intent API** to create and confirm a payment.
+    - [x] Use Stripe’s **Payment Intent API** to create and confirm a payment.
-    - [ ] Use the **sandbox secret key** for development and testing.
+    - [x] Use the **sandbox secret key** for development and testing.

 4. **Payment Failure Handling**
-    - [ ] If the payment approval API call fails, handle the error safely.
+    - [x] If the payment approval API call fails, handle the error safely.
-    - [ ] Inform the user clearly about the failure reason.
+    - [x] Inform the user clearly about the failure reason.
-    - [ ] Possible failure reasons include:
+    - [x] Possible failure reasons include:
-        - [ ] Expired payment session
+        - [x] Expired payment session
-        - [ ] Invalid payment method
+        - [x] Invalid payment method
-        - [ ] Insufficient balance
+        - [x] Insufficient balance
-        - [ ] Any other error returned by Stripe

 ---